bytecodealliance/jco/README.md

 #### Bindgen Crate

-To directly call into the transpilation in Rust, the bindgen used in jco is also available on crates.io as [js-component-bindgen](https://crates.io/crates/js-component-bindgen).
+To directly call into the transpilation in Rust, the bindgen used in Jco is also available on crates.io as [js-component-bindgen](https://crates.io/crates/js-component-bindgen).

 ### Run & Serve